by Tony Vidler

 How powerful would it be to quantify that in dollar terms for a client?

 Everyone knows the maxim “time is money”.
 Everyone knows that all of us are perpetually trading off one against the other; spending money to save time; or; spending time to save money.

-Most clients of financial advisers have busy lives and are continually trading off time and money as a way of life.
+Most clients of financial advisers have busy lives and are continually trading off time against money in the pursuit of a better quality of life.

-So why don’t we put it in dollar terms when we talk to clients about some of the value that financial advisers bring to their lives?
+So why don’t we put it in dollar terms when we talk to clients about some of the value that financial advisers create?